mithunshanbhag/mithunshanbhag.github.io/_posts/2019-02-18-not-moving-web-apis-to-azure-functions.md

 ### 3. Lack of dependency injection services (IoC container)

 Yes, a whole slew of input bindings exist for azure functions.
-However it is not possible to inject custom depdencies (a la asp.net).
+However it is not possible to inject custom dependencies (a la asp.net).
 A DI service support would have been really useful for instantiating entity framework dbContexts, auto-mapper profiles etc ([related twitter thread](https://twitter.com/MithunShanbhag/status/1014808563196166144)).

-Currently, the "recommended" approach is to [use statics to cache these dependency objects](https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections), but what we really want is a mechanism for creating & passing around ephemeral/transient depedencies.
+Currently, the "recommended" approach is to [use statics to cache these dependency objects](https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections), but what we really want is a mechanism for creating & passing around ephemeral/transient dependencies.

 ### 4. Lack of a middleware mechanism